LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 The [GitHub Deployment](gh-deploy.md) walks you through the steps to deploy to a phone.

-## Background Material
+## Extra Steps

 Most people won't need the information on the rest of this page.
-It is here as background material.

 ### Already Have LoopWorkspace